Secretary of the Army visits newly established Office of Special Trial Counsel

 |0

-This work, Secretary of the Army visits newly established Office of Special Trial Counsel [Image 5 of 5], by Michelle McCaskill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Secretary of the Army visits newly established Office of Special Trial Counsel, by Michelle McCaskill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT